k4kpk/k4kpk.github.io/sota-guides/Wesser Bald (W4C_WM-058).md

 #### Trail Guide

 * **Duration**:
-    * via abandoned road: 1.0 miles, 0:50 up; 0:25 DOWN
+    * via abandoned road: 1.0 miles, 1:00 up; 0:30 DOWN.
+      * In 2020, I took it slow, with no other hills first.
+It was exhausting.
+1:00 includes climbing the tower stairs.
+      * Allow an extra 5-10 minutes for setup/teardown, betause I'm timid at heights.
     * via AT 1.4 miles, 0:45 down
 * **Navigation**: You have two choices.
 Both depart to your left, facing the direction you drove in:
     * Follow the AT north from the gap road for 1.4 miles to the tower.
     * Follow the dirt road north from the gap for about the same.
+It is a steep climb with no level spots.
-    * The dirt road is 0.4 shorter and not particularly tough.
+    * The dirt road is 0.4 shorter.
 If you take the trail, watch for the short side trail to your R (to the tower) when you reach the summit.
 * **Trailhead altitude**: about 3897
 * **Summit altitude**: 4627
 * **GPS tracks/waypoints**:
     * Trailhead: 35.26791,-83.57247
     * Summit: 35.2771,-83.5774
+    * Grid Square: EM85fg

 #### Summit Guide

 * Hang antenna from tree:
 * Space to guy mast:
-* Cell coverage (2015): Verizon = yes; AT&T = no
+* Cell coverage (2020): AT&T: Slow but worked.
 * Unique features: Big 30' tower/platform you can climb.